amanusk/s-tui/README.md

 ## *!DISCLAIMER!* ##
 The master branch is now updated to the upcoming version 1.0-beta.
 This adds multiple sensors for each source.
-Some functionality might be lost and readded in the future upon request and need.
+Some functionality might be lost and re-added in the future upon request and need.
 Please help testing, report bugs and issues and request new features.

 See [releases](https://github.com/amanusk/s-tui/releases) for previous versions.